AlfreCoder/LinuxCpu/README.md

 # Linuxcpu-freq-temp
-2 Python scripts to monitor your cpu frequency and temperature on linux
+2 Python scripts to monitor your cpu frequency and temperature on linux. freq.py needs sudo privileges